Many environmental-conscious countries have started to limit water usage for a sustainable future.

 Irrigation pumping unit: A pumping unit will work as per the instruction of an irrigation controller.
 A pumping unit contains a water pump, pressure switch, water top-up mechanism, and a control panel.

-The Irrigation Controller: This will be the brain of the system which instructs the control valves when and how long to supply water to the drip lines.
-The drip lines will then direct & self-control the water applied to the landscape.
+Irrigation controller: This is the brain of the system which instructs the control valves when and how long to supply water to the drip lines.
+The drip lines will then direct and control the water applied to the landscape.
 The controller also provides a signal to pumping unit for on and off.
-The controller can work with various sensors like a rain sensor and a water sensor.
+The controller can work with various sensors like a rain sensor and a water sensor, and helps conserve water by limiting the amount of water used according to the individual plant requirements.
 It helps to save water automatically as per the plant requirement.